leandromoh/Curryfy/README.md

 ```

 Note that using the incremental approach, we can only pass the third argument after pass the first and second.
+This approach is used by languages like Haskell and F#.
 However using the subset approach, we can pass arguments arbitrarily.
 You can pass the only first and the third arguments of a function with 5 parameters, for example.